SestoAle/Parallel-Histogram-Equalization/README.md

 For the first type we create a ```__shared__ int histogram [256]``` to compute the histogram locally in a block;
 Then the kernel converts the image from RGB to YCbCr.
-If the numebr of thread is greater or equal to the number of pixels, then each thread will process only one pixel; else each thread will process contiguous elements of different sections of the image.
+If the numebr of thread is greater or equal to the number of pixels, then each thread will process only one pixel; otherwise each thread will process contiguous elements of different sections of the image.

 <p align="center">